-- Assesses the need for and coordinates the provision of life-sustaining ESF #6 services, resources, and supplies from government agencies, NGOs, and the private sector. - Gathers, assesses, prioritizes, coordinates, and communicates resource requirements. - Provides subject matter expertise to identify resource requirements to meet the life-sustaining needs of disaster survivors and their household pets and service animals.
-Gathers, assesses, prioritizes, and communicates relevant information.
-Communicates plans, requirements and strategies to core capability providers.
-Acquires and manages resources, supplies, and services from core capability providers via contracts, mission assignments, inter-agency agreements, and donations.
-Public Health and Medical Identifies and communicates requirements for life-saving and life- Services sustaining needs of disaster survivors and household pets and service animals.
-Coordinates with core capability service providers to ensure that ESF #6 service delivery locations are appropriately provisioned and operated in a safe, sanitary, secure, and timely manner.
 Gathers, assesses, prioritizes, coordinates, and communicates public health and medical requirements of survivors and their household pets and service animals in congregate care facilities to core capability providers.
 Gathers, assesses, prioritizes, and communicates relevant public health and medical needs information to survivors in facilities where mass care services are provided.
-Communicates plans, requirements, and strategies to core capability service providers.
-Acquires and manages resources, supplies, and services from core Acquires and manages resources, supplies, and services from core capability service providers via contracts, mission assignments, interagency agreements, and donations.
-Critical Transportation Supports the collection, analysis, dissemination, and reporting of Citical Transportation transportation infrastructure damage from ESF #6 service delivery sites.
+Communicates plans, requirements, and strategies to core capability service providers. • Acquires and manages resources, supplies, and services from core capability service providers via contracts, mission assignments, G '4' 1T 4 4' interagency agreements, and donations.
+Critical Transportation Supports the collection, analysis, dissemination, and reporting of transportation infrastructure damage from ESF #6 service delivery sites.
 Identifies, requests, and acquires transportation resources for the delivery of life-sustaining supplies and services to the affected area(s).
 Identifies and provides critical transportation for survivors with disabilities and others with access and functional needs.
 Supports mobilization and implementation of mechanisms to track the movement of evacuees, resources, household pets, individuals with disabilities or other access and functional needs with their service animals, medical equipment, and luggage.
-Provides mass care support to survivors at embarkation, debarkation, and reception centers; evacuation transportation hubs; and post- decontamination areas to make sure that basic needs are met, including hydration, feeding, tracking, medical needs, and information.
-Provides resources, subject matter expertise, and coordination with other FEMA components and ESF #6 partners to support mass evacuation activities and ensure the safe evacuation of household pets and service animals.
+Provides mass care support to survivors at embarkation, debarkation, and acceptain contains an experience to the containing labels and a cet. and reception centers; evacuation transportation hubs; and post- decontamination areas to make sure that basic needs are met, including hydration, feeding, tracking, medical needs, and information.
+Provides resources, subject matter expertise, and coordination with other ESF #6 partners to support mass evacuation activities and ensure the safe evacuation of household pets and service animals.
 (Note: Evacuees who have chronic medical conditions may be evacuated with the general population.
-For evacuation of patients, refer to ESF #8.)
-Provides resources for the care of survivors evacuating from the affected area.
-I Communicates plans, requirements, and strategies to core capability service providers.
+For evacuation of patients, refer to ESF #8.) • Provides resources for the care of survivors evacuating from the affected area. • Communicates plans, requirements, and strategies to core capability service providers.
 Acquires and manages resources, supplies, and services from core capability service providers via contracts, mission assignments, interagency agreements, and donations.
-Fatality Management Services Provides mechanisms to support notification/transportation of family members to make appropriate arrangements for deceased relatives.
-Provides support and funding for crisis counseling services to the bereaved, as well as for local, state, tribal, territorial, and insular area crisis counseling programs.
+Fatality Management Provides mechanisms to support notification/transportation of family Services members to make appropriate arrangements for deceased relatives.
+Provides support and funding for crisis counseling services to the bereaved.
 Provides transportation and mass care services for survivors reuniting with deceased family members.
 Communicates plans, requirements, and strategies to core capability service providers.
 Acquires and manages resources, supplies, and services from core capability service providers via contracts, mission assignments, interagency agreements, and donations.